Non-Data-Splitting Estimator Selection for Regression in Exponential Families: Non-data-splitting estimator selection

-where $c_{1}=91.4$, $c_{2}=42.7$ and $c_{3}=12666.9$. \end{thm} The proof of Theorem~\ref{thm-1} is postponed to Section~\ref{proofs}.
+where $c_{1}=91.4$, $c_{2}=42.7$ and $c_{3}=12666.9$. \end{theorem} The proof of Theorem~\ref{thm-1} is provided in the supplementary material.
 We hereby give a short discussion of the numerical constant $C_{0}$ appearing in the penalty function \eref{penalty-procedure}.
 In the proof of Theorem~\ref{thm-1}, we show that there does exist a numerical constant $C_{0}>0$ such that for all the penalties satisfying \eref{penalty-procedure}, our procedure defined in Section~\ref{sele-change-point} results in a selected estimator fulfilling the performance stated in Theorem~\ref{thm-1}.
 Unfortunately, this theoretical constant $C_{0}$ turns out to be quite large and we do not have enough information about the smallest value of $C_{0}$ which validates the non-asymptotic exponential inequalities in \eref{performance}.
 In practice, when we implement our estimator selection procedure we regard this $C_{0}$ as a tuning parameter instead of using the theoretical value.
 For this point, we will make it more clear in the simulation study, where it also turns out the value of $C_{0}$ in theory seems to be too pessimistic.